oscarwallnoefer/Squamata_Mitonuclear_Coevolution/02_mitonuclear_discordance/readme.md

 We used the same set of orthologs as in ERCnet (2,424 orthogroups).
 Firstly, we added the outgroup *S. punctatus*: this species was lacking in ERCnet because outgroups are excluded from the branch lenght covariations.
 To add it, we identified the correct paralogs using [phylopypruner](https://github.com/fethalen/phylopypruner) with default parameters (see `phylopypruner_details.txt`).

-        phylopypruner --threads 12 --output 02_output_phylopypruner_2424 --mask pdist --min-len 50 --no-plot --no-supermatrix --dir 01_input_phylopypruner/
+        phylopypruner --threads 12 --output 02_output_phylopypruner_2424 --mask pdist --min-len 100 --trim-lb 5 --exclude Iles Ahom Eeur Tsci --no-plot --no-supermatrix --dir 01_input_phylopypruner/

-While retrieving the correct paralog for *S. punctatus* for each ortholog.

 Then, we exluded the 13 mtOXPHOS from the gene dataset for the AU test.

 Then, we retained in the dataset only those proteins with at least one representative for Acrodonta, a key clade for mitonuclear discordance in Squamata: